Andrea Edlow, M.D., M.Sc.

 The Edlow lab was one of the first to use amniotic fluid supernatant and umbilical cord blood to investigate real-time fetal brain development in obese human pregnancy.

 Gene expression profiling of these two biofluids identified abnormal gene expression signatures in fetuses of obese women, highlighting dysregulated brain development and increased inflammation.

-Using a validated mouse model of maternal diet-induced obesity, we have demonstrated significant sex differences in the impact of maternal obesity on embryonic brain development, catecholamine neurotransmitter signaling, and offspring neurobehavior.
+Using a validated mouse model of maternal diet-induced obesity, we have demonstrated significant sex differences in the impact of maternal obesity on embryonic brain development, catecholamine neurotransmitter signaling, offspring neurobehavior, and offspring metabolic profiles.

 Ultimately, we anticipate this work will provide targets for a lifestyle/behavioral intervention, and possibly for prenatal therapies that could be given orally to obese pregnant women, to reverse or ameliorate deleterious structural and functional brain changes.

-Dr. Edlow’s research is funded by the Reproductive Scientist Development Program, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the Burroughs Wellcome Fund, the March of Dimes, and the American Congress of Obstetricians and Gynecologists.
+Dr. Edlow’s research is funded by the Reproductive Scientist Development Program, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the Burroughs Wellcome Fund, the March of Dimes, MGH ECOR, the American Board of Obstetrics and Gynecology, the Society for Maternal-Fetal Medicine, and the American College of Obstetricians and Gynecologists.